A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Numerical validations

-Results are presented in Table~\ref{L2err} and Figure~\ref{loglogplot} where $E_{L^2}(\zeta)$ and $E_{L^2}(v)$ are plotted against $\delta_x=\dfrac{L}{N}$ in log scales, for the considered relative amplitude $a=0.2$.
-Very accurate results are obtained, indicating that the employed numerical method is capable of computing in a stable way the propagation of the a solitary wave.
-Moreover, computing a linear regression on all points yields a slope equal to $2.33$ for $\zeta$ and $2.34$ for the averaged velocity $v$. \begin{remark} We believe that the main reason for not obtaining the predicted order in space discretization is due to the fact that the analytic solution given in~\eqref{zetadef}-\eqref{vdef} satisfies the model~\eqref{eq:eGNLW3f5} up to $\OO(\eps^3)$ remainders, that is to say it is an approximate solution.
-A remedy for this situation could be through calculating explicitly the $\OO(\eps^3)$ remainders by injecting the solitary wave~\eqref{zetadef}-\eqref{vdef} into system~\eqref{eq:eGNLW3f5}.
-These residuals are therefore given by explicit formulae.
-This technique has been used in~\cite{LannesMarche14}.
-In this paper, we do not try to give some optimal convergence result and calculating the residuals explicitly is left to future work.
-Let us also mention that the global (time and space) order of our scheme may be limited by the order of the splitting method used here, which is of order two as already discussed by Bonneton \textit{et al.} in \cite{BCLMT}. \end{remark}
+where $(\zeta_{num}, v_{num})$ are the numerical solutions and $(\zeta_{sol}, v_{sol})$ are the analytical ones coming from~\eqref{zetadef}-\eqref{vdef}.
+Results are presented in Table~\ref{L2err} and Figure~\ref{loglogplot} where $E_{L^2}(\zeta)$ and $E_{L^2}(v)$ are plotted against $\delta_x$ in log scales, for the considered relative amplitude $a=0.2 $.
+Very accurate results are obtained, indicating that the employed numerical method is capable of computing in a stable way the propagation of a solitary wave.
+Moreover, computing a linear regression on all points yields a slope equal to $2.33$ for $\zeta$ and $2.34$ for the averaged velocity $v$.
+This result sounds rational because the global (time and space) order of our scheme may be limited by the order of the splitting method used here, which is of order two as already discussed by Bonneton \textit{et al.} in~\cite{BCLMT}.